-The Directors consider that the Annual Report and Accounts, taken as a whole, is fair, balanced and understandable and provides the information necessary for members to assess the Society’s position and performance, business model and strategy.
+The Directors consider that the Annual Report and Accounts, taken as a whole, are fair, balanced and understandable and provide the information necessary for members to assess the Society’s position and performance, business model and strategy.

 Each of the Directors, whose names and functions are listed in the Board of Directors section confirm that, to the best of their knowledge:

-- the Society’s financial statements, which have been prepared in accordance with IFRSs as adopted by the European Union, give a true and fair view of the state of affairs and income and expenditure for the Society and the Group; and
+- the Society’s financial statements, which have been prepared in accordance with IFRS as adopted by the European Union, give a true and fair view of the state of affairs and income and expenditure for the Society and the Group;

-- the Strategic Report and the Directors’ Report includes a fair review of the development and performance of the business, together with a description of the principal risks and uncertainties that it faces.
+- the Strategic Report and the Directors’ Report includes a fair review of the development and performance of the business, together with a description of the principal risks and uncertainties that it faces; and

 Each Director in office at the date the Directors’ Report is approved confirms that: